Author: Craig Neil

 The paths around the Fairy Glen from the tarmacked car park are mostly composed of compacted gravel and dirt on flat and level surfaces, which are suitable for wheelchairs and pushchairs.

-What visitor facilities are there at the Isle of Skye Fairy Glen?
+What visitor facilities are there at the Fairy Glen?

 There are no visitor facilities at the Fairy Glen other than a car park.

-Do you need to book in advance to visit the Isle of Skye Fairy Glen?
+Do you need to book in advance to visit the Fairy Glen?

 You do not need to book in advance to visit the Fairy Glen on Skye.

-How to get to the Fairy Glen on the Isle of Skye
+How do I get to the Fairy Glen?

 To get to Fairy Glen you can follow these steps: